AWSDDTTYLogger

 Objective-C

-- (void)setForegroundColor:(AWSDDColor *)txtColor
+- (void)setForegroundColor:(nullable AWSDDColor *)txtColor

 forFlag:(AWSDDLogFlag)mask